-

 Consider Long-Term Savings : Sometimes it’s worth spending a little more upfront for a unit that promises better energy efficiency and lower operating costs in the long run.

-Remember, the cheapest option isn’t always the best option.
+Remember, the cheapest option isn’t always the best option when buying the right furnace.

 6. Obtain Multiple Quotes

 Before making a decision, it’s advisable to obtain multiple quotes from different HVAC contractors.
-This will give you a better idea of the current pricing landscape and allow you to compare different furnace options.
+This not only helps you in buying the right furnace but also gives you a better idea of the current pricing landscape and allows you to compare different furnace options.

 How to Evaluate Quotes